Push the envelope as you work on productions that you’ll see at no other high school.

 - Black dress pants (men and women)

 - All SENIOR Theatre Acting and Musical Theatre students need to plan to audition for the Opening Concert.
-The audition will take place on the Wednesday of registration. (*Please plan to register by noon.)
-Performers will be selected during the audition process.
-The opening concert will be performed Wednesday evening and will include all the performing arts majors.
-Please memorize and prepare a variety of both contemporary and classical monologues (comic and dramatic) and songs, and be ready to perform them.
+The audition will take place during registration.
 Also, be sure to bring your performance blacks, as you will be wearing them for the concert.

 Design and Technical Production Students: